 Water softening pellets

 This is one of the most time-efficient means to clean your coffee machine.
-You will need a water softening system though, but this is guaranteed to be effective, quick, and easy to do!
+Of course, you will need a water softening system, but this is guaranteed to be effective, quick, and easy to do!

-Simply follow through the instructions that come with your water softening system, throw into your machine, and clean!
+Follow the instructions with your water softening system, throw it into your machine, and clean!

 If your home has a water softening system, you should keep a bag of water softening pellets, such as Morton Salt, on hand.
-Simply dissolve a handful in water and run your machine to observe effects.
+Dissolve a handful in water and run your machine to observe the effects.
 Because of the absence of flavor from utilizing salt pellets like these, it probably takes the fewest cycles to rinse your coffee machine.

 What you’ll need